Skip to main content

 " Woh kal..."
 She bit her lips.

 " Kya?"
-He asked amused.
+He asked, amused.

 " Kuch nahi."

-" Kya bola."
+" Kya bola?"
 He asked again.

 " Chalo taare ginte hai!"
 She got up and went to the balcony.

-" Kya karenge?" he asked shocked.
+" Kya karenge?" he asked, shocked.

 " taare ginnenge.
 Tum woh side main this!"

 She started counting like a kid as Pratap found it a pleasure to watch his bride in all her craziness looking beautiful in the moonlight, until the first lights of dawn saw her doze off on the couch as he put his shawl on her curled-up body and kissed her forehead as she smiled in her nap, from some happy dream.
 He then headed to the sofa for a quick nap before people came calling for the Bidaai.
-He dreaded seeing her unhappy and in tears as he promised himself that no matter how crazy life is, he would never let her feel the pain she will feel that morning, ever again.
+He dreaded seeing her unhappy and in tears as he promised himself that no matter how crazy life is, he would never let her feel the pain she felt that morning, ever again.

 Comments